bgroveben/datasciencecoursera/README.md

 ## Data Science Coursera
-This repo was created for the Coursera Class "The Data Scientist's Toolbox" on 10/10/2014.
+This repo was created for the Coursera class "The Data Scientist's Toolbox" on 10/10/2014.